Skirtle/COP4520-22-Assignment-1/README.md

 In the directory where ThreadedPrimes.cpp was downloaded, in the command prompt, type and run the following: <br/>
 <code>g++ threadedPrimes.cpp -lpthread</code><br/>
 <code>./a.out</code><br/>
-This will produce a text file with information about the time it took, the amount of primes found, the sum of all of the primes found, and the 10 largest primes <br/>
+This will produce a text file named primes.txt with information about the time it took, the amount of primes found, the sum of the primes found, and the 10 largest primes <br/>